What steps to take it you are being sued in Singapore?

 You should also look to act quickly, as you will usually have a limited time window to make a legal response.

-A civil case only begins when the plaintiff files a formal complaint with the Court and serves you a Writ of Summons – a legal document which is used to commence legal proceedings.
+A civil lawsuit only begins when the plaintiff files a formal complaint with the Court and serves you a Writ of Summons – a legal document which is used to commence legal proceedings.
 Legal proceedings do not begin until the Writ of Summons has been served personally to you or your solicitor.

 This Writ of Summons is usually accompanied by a statement of claim, which states the relevant facts on which the claim is based and explains what kind of ‘reliefs’ (i.e., compensation) the plaintiff is seeking against you.